mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Preferably has draw power support
 - Preferably can re-use cards in GY
 - Can be Xyz/Pendulum/Ritual focused
-- Only use for Farming or Event duels
 - Can only be anime characters' decks
 - No Spirit/Union/Gemini/Toon/Lv/Flip type
-- Mainly Farming/Event/Trader/Ticket cards
 - Not a Non-Dragon user protagonist ace deck:
     - DM: Atem
     - GX: Jaden